Can Chickens Eat Tomatoes? All You Need to Know!

 Yes, your chickens can happily eat cherry tomatoes.
 Like standard-size tomatoes, cherry tomatoes are also nutritious for chickens.

 They also contain healthy vitamins A and C and antioxidants like lycopene.
-So, without any issue, you can serve cherry tomatoes to your chickens.
+So, with no issue, you can serve cherry tomatoes to your chickens.

 Always remember that cherry tomatoes must be ripe; avoid unripe cherry tomatoes, which contain no green part of the plant.

-Do not provide very small cherry tomatoes to your chickens because there is a risk of choking for small chickens.
+Do not provide tiny cherry tomatoes to your chickens because there is a risk of choking for small chickens.

 Overall, it’s an amazing treat, like standard medium to large-size tomatoes for chickens.